lailabougria/spec/core/spec.md

     it is valid for an implementation to only support one (`1`) Version when `maxversions` is set to `0`.
-  - When the limit is exceeded, implementations MUST prune Versions by deleting the oldest Version (based on creation times) first, skipping the Version marked as "default".
+  - When the limit is exceeded, implementations MUST prune Versions by deleting the oldest Version first, skipping the Version marked as "default".
+The strategy for finding the oldest Version to delete is as follows:
+    1. Find all Versions that are roots (i.e. `ancestor` is the same as its `versionid`)
+    1. If many exist, find the Version with the oldest `createdat` date
+    1. If many exist, find the lowest Version according to alphabetical order of the `versionid` attribute
+    Once the single oldest Version is determined, delete it.
     An exception to this pruning rule is if `maxversions` value is one (`1`) then the newest Version of the Resource MUST always be the "default" and the `setdefaultversionsticky` aspect MUST be `false`.

 - `groups.resources.setversionid`
   - Type: Boolean (`true` or `false`, case sensitive).